 (c) The Department may waive one or more of the above requirements in (a) and/or (b) for specific waste streams if such waiver has been designated in the facility’s approved WACP or waste permit.
 Requirements that can be waived include: Form U submission; waste volume information if Form U is required; and the 15-day time limit.
 It is important to stress here that this waiver option is valid only for specific waste streams and only when designated in the facility’s approved WACP and/or permit issued by the Department.

-(d) In lieu of submitting a form by mail or hand delivery, a facility may submit the form electronically, provided that procedures for accepting and approving or denying the submission have been established by the Department.
-Electronic submissions may be approved before the 15-day waiting period.

 In completing a Form R, an operator must include all chemical constituents and their concentration limits for approval.